 All factors influence each other.
 If the position of one factor changes, then the positions of all other factors change as well.
-In the model shown, 'severe overweight' in particular has a major influence on all other factors.
+In the model shown, 'severe overweight' in particular, has a major influence on all other factors.
+People differ.
+For you the model can be very different from the model shown here.